 Finally, several SMEs convey the importance of technology and digitalization during crises.
-Studies have confirmed the need for SMEs to adopt digital technologies to accelerate innovation (Bettiol et al., 2022) and survival strategies (Adam & Alarifi, 2021; Zutshi et al., 2021).
-However, since technology adoption might require new skills and further investments, SMEs must be observant in choosing technology that can facilitate their operations but not incur additional costs, for example, using open-source software for business processes or interactive social media for sales and promotions.
+Studies confirm the need for SMEs to adopt digital technologies to accelerate innovation (Bettiol et al., 2022) and survival strategies (Adam & Alarifi, 2021; Zutshi et al., 2021).
+However, since technology adoption might require new skills and further investments, SMEs must be observant in choosing technology that can facilitate their operations without incurring additional costs, for example, using open-source software for business processes or interactive social media for sales and promotions.

-5.2 Managerial implications
+5.2 Implications for practice

-The COVID-19 pandemic has only recently recovered, and many countries have started to liberate social and business activities so that their economies can return to normal.
-Many lessons could be drawn from the efforts of SMEs to survive the crisis, especially efforts that have produced extraordinary results beyond expectations.
-As the essence of a phenomenological study, by disclosing all the initiatives and drives of SME business actors during the research process, they become more aware of their actions during the pandemic and ultimately provide valuable knowledge to themselves and their stakeholders.
+The COVID-19 pandemic has only recently recovered, and many countries have started to liberate their social and business activities so that their economies can return to normal.
+Many lessons can be drawn from the efforts of SMEs to survive the crisis, primarily actions that have produced extraordinary results beyond expectations.
+As the essence of a phenomenological study, by disclosing all the initiatives and drives of SME business actors during the research process, they become more aware of their endeavors during the pandemic and ultimately provide valuable knowledge to themselves and their stakeholders.

-This study suggests that SMEs make the most internal resources to survive a crisis.
-This means that entrepreneurs can utilize existing production facilities and raw materials to create or intensify the use of social media and their distribution networks.
-Although initially only for short-term survival, these efforts have been proven to increase innovation capabilities so that they can provide better added value compared to competitors.
+Based on its findings, this study suggests that SMEs utilize their internal resources and use existing production facilities and raw materials for immediate survival.
+Although initially only for short-term survival, these efforts have been proven to increase innovation capabilities to provide better value-added products than competitors.
 When the business climate recovers, the ability to innovate will remain and become one of the sustainable strengths of SMEs.